tuanchris/website/blog/_posts/2021-08-22-how-to-deploy-dbt-to-production-using-git-hub-action.md

 Since dbt is always deployed using git, utilizing the CI/CD function of your git provider of choice is the best way to deploy dbt to production.
 You will gain a lot of flexibility with this approach.

-Let’s take a look at how we can do that using [GitHub Action](https://github.com/features/actions).
-The free quota is likely sufficient for you and your team, but if you have a large team or use GitHub Action in other projects, you may hit the quota and need to upgrade.
+Let’s take a look at how we can do that using [GitHub Actions](https://github.com/features/actions).
+The free quota is likely sufficient for you and your team, but if you have a large team or use GitHub Actions in other projects, you may hit the quota and need to upgrade.

-### Setup a dbt profile for GitHub action
+### Setup a dbt profile for GitHub Actions

 Create a `profiles.yml`file at the root of your repository.
 Every time it runs, dbt will look for this file to read in settings.